IaC-Genius/iacgenius/README.md

 ## Security

 Please do not expose your API keys in the code or commit them to the repository.
-Use environment variables or secure secret management solutions.
+Use environment variables (see Configuration section for recommended variables) or the secure `iacgenius config set --api-key` command.

 Report security vulnerabilities to [raj@iacgenius.com](mailto:raj@iacgenius.com).